wngaw/wngaw.github.io/about.md

 ### Contact Me

-Feel free to contact me at [w.ngaw.pk@gmail.com](mailto:w.ngaw.pk@gmail.com) for anything related to data science, investments, or start-up ideas!
+Feel free to contact me on LinkedIn for anything related to data science, investments, or start-up ideas!